Arushi64/GVSU-CIS641_AJ/docs/software_requirements_specification.md

 3. The system shall  display a scorebar in the middle of the screen while level play is active.
 4.The system shall display the remaining lives while level play is active.

+Pridhvi M:

+1. Development platform:  The Development platform is a fundamental software the makes hardware work.
+2. Levels:  The game developed with levels and for each level increasing in complexity.
+3. Messages: Contains pop ups with some game information like score and help in navigation.
+4. The device must have a keyboard: To play the game the device must contain Keyboard.

 # Non-functional Requirements